1 Data Summary

 1.1.2 Dataset Additions

-Of the 2893 datasets added to Neotoma over the past year, there have been contributions to 18 constituent databases, with the majority from Academy of Natural Sciences of Drexel University.
-This pattern of contribution is reflected in contributions to dataset types, where we see contributions to 21 dataset types.
+Of the 2055 datasets added to Neotoma over the past year, there have been contributions to 17 constituent databases, with the majority from North American Pollen Database.
+This pattern of contribution is reflected in contributions to dataset types, where we see contributions to 22 dataset types.

 Dataset contributions to Neotoma over the previous 18 months.
 The large number of Neotoma dataset types makes color coding difficult, however results are detailed specifically in Table 1.